 At March 29, 2015, the Company had commodity contracts outstanding to fix the costs of certain anticipated purchases of natural gas and aluminum, and foreign currency contracts to hedge certain anticipated foreign currency denominated sales and purchases.
-These contracts, which have maturities ranging from April 2015 to March 2016, qualify as cash flow hedges under U.S. GAAP.
 The amounts included in accumulated other comprehensive loss related to these cash flow hedges were net losses of \$11,721 (\$7,167 after tax) at March 29, 2015, and losses of \$9,617 (\$5,962 after tax) at December 31, 2014.